edunham/slides/speak/speak.md

 ---

-## Get the right people into the room
+## You want the right people into the room

 </section>